-A Fresh Solution: Nx'change
+A fresh solution: Nx'change

 Ask yourself: if you want to invest in Shell, why can’t you simply go to the Shell website and buy shares there?
-If anyone asks Shell a good question, why isn't the answer public?
+If anyone asks a good question to Shell, why isn't the answer public?
 And why shouldn’t the investing public be able to share their analysis with you?
 Why wouldn’t you have access to all the information there is in the social media environment?
 And why aren’t you notified when trending topics regarding your investment are discussed in the market?
 That’s what we asked ourselves and the reason we created Nxchange.

 Say hello to Nx'change.
 The Stock Exchange that says yes.